telkenes/some-random-api/README.md

 ```

 ### About
-some random api was made by Telk#4038 for
+[Some-random-api](https://some-random-api.ml) was made by Telk#4038 for
-discord bot makers that likes to add animal facts, images and other things
+discord bot developers that would like to add animal facts, images and other things

-contant me on discord -
+Contact me on discord - Telk#4038

 ### License
 Released under the [Apache 2.0](LICENSE) License